typekit/webfontloader/README.md

 ## A common ground

 WebFont Loader aims to provide a common interface for font loading.
-Today it works with Google, Typekit, and your own CSS.
+Today it works with Google, Typekit, Fonts.com Web fonts and your own CSS.
 Learn more in [transitions][trn].